Miranda Rights Criminal Defense in San Antonio, Texas.

 What are your Miranda Rights?

 At the same time, if police give a suspect the warning and the suspect agrees to talk to police, then whatever he says can be used against him in court.
-In fact, these warnings act as a buffer between intense-police questioning and our right not to incriminate ourselves.
+In effect, the Miranda script warns suspects that police think the person may have committed a crime.
+On top of that, the Miranda script gives a suspect the right to tap out of a criminal interrogation.

-Moreover, Miranda protects people by giving them two important rights:
+Moreover, the Miranda law protects people by giving them two important rights:

 This allows people to do two things.
 First, they can decide if they want to talk to police.
-And second, it allows people to stop answering questions at any time.
+And second, it allows a person to stop answering questions at any time.

 However, this rule only applies when two things happen.
-First, the suspect must be in police custody.
-Second, police must ask the suspect questions.
+First, the person must be in police custody.
+Second, police must ask the person questions.
 Together, these two events are called “custodial interrogation.”
-If both of these facts are present, then police must give you the Miranda warnings before they ask you any questions.
+If both of these facts are present, then police must read you the Miranda script before they ask you any questions.

 To summarize, Miranda stops police from giving people the “third degree” after an arrest.
 As a consequence, Miranda became a landmark case.